2019 NCI-CONNECT and BTTC Meetings

 - Established partnerships with non-profit advocacy organizations.
 These include the American Brain Tumor Association (ABTA), Collaborative Ependymoma Research Network (CERN) Foundation, EndBrainCancer Initiative, International Brain Tumour Alliance (IBTA), National Brain Tumor Society (NBTS), and Oligo Nation.

-- Established a network of centers for NCI-CONNECT studies using the BTTC infastructure.
-Additional collaborations with national cooperative groups, including NRG Oncology, Alliance; and international, including Peter Mac Cancer Center in Australia.
+- Established a network of centers for NCI-CONNECT studies using the BTTC infastructure—and additional collaborations with national cooperative groups (including NRG Oncology and Alliance) and international groups (including Peter Mac Cancer Center in Australia).